 How do I pay?
 How do I get the member rate?

-By the way, we'd love it if you were to join MAGC, and at $85 per year, it's a bargain!
+(We'd love it if you were to join MAGC, and at $85 per year, it's a bargain!)

 Can I pay for multiple entries all at once?

 Yes.
-A form will be made available soon after the awards ceremony in May for use in ordering one or more duplicates of a trophy from this year's contest.
-The cost of the duplicate awards will be included on the order form.
-Pricing is determined by the cost of the trophy plus the cost of shipping it to you.
+A form will be made available soon after the awards ceremony in May for ordering duplicate trophies from this year's contest.
+The cost of the duplicate awards will be noted on the order form.
+Pricing is based on the cost of the trophy plus the cost of shipping it to you.

-The Minnesota Association of Community Telecommunications Administrators is title sponsor for the video portion of this year's Northern Lights Awards.
+The Minnesota Association of Community Telecommunications Administrators is the sponsor for the video portion of this year's Northern Lights Awards.